 Please note this information is only relevant once you have been offered a place by us.

-This quarter will run from 1st April until 30th June 2018.
-Classes will continue during the Easter holidays and May half term, however, we will be closed on the following bank holidays:
+This quarter will run from 1st July until 30th September 2018.
+Classes will continue during the Summer holidays, however, we will be closed on the following bank holidays:

 You will receive a payment request for an annual (01/10/17 – 30/09/18) affiliation to British Gymnastics and Eastern Region Gymnastics.
 This affiliation fee includes sporting insurance – details of this insurance can be found on http://www.bg-insurance.org/.
 You will also need to register your child with British Gymnastics by visiting https://register.british-gymnastics.org/gymnet/register/registerstart.